Company: Trippie

 What was your strategy for navigating “Shark Tank”?

-My strategy was to show the Sharks that although my product was really early stage, the amount of progress I had been able to make on the app while being a full-time Division-1 athlete and a full-time student was worth a chance at investment.
-With limited time and limited resources, I was able to teach myself how to make a fully functioning app that had been in four airports.
-Since the pitch, we’ve grown to 22 of the largest hub airports across the world.
+My plan was to show the Sharks that even though my product was still in the early stages, the progress I made on the app while being a full-time Division-1 athlete and student was worth their investment.
+With little time and few resources, I taught myself how to create a fully functioning app that was in four airports.
+Since the pitch, we’ve expanded to 22 of the largest hub airports worldwide.

 How has Trippie changed since the episode was first recorded?
 Since it aired?

-At the time that we recorded the episode, we were in four airports.
-Now Trippie is in 22 airports across the world.
-Trippie’s U.S. airports are responsible for 82 percent of all U.S. air traffic.
-Since the show aired, our userbase grew substantially and we were able to get a lot of amazing feedback for future iterations of the app.
+When we recorded the episode, we were at four airports.
+Now Trippie is in 22 airports worldwide.
+Trippie’s U.S. airports account for 82 percent of all U.S. air traffic.
+Since the show aired, our user base has grown significantly, and we received a lot of great feedback for future updates of the app.

 Is there anything you would have changed about your time spent in the tank, including your pitch and valuation?